-Fresh water can be found all throughout the mountains, but having a SteriPEN (our favourite item) or water sterilization tablets or drops is recommended due to the amount of animals that live up there in the summer.
+Fresh water can be found all throughout the mountains, but having a SteriPEN (our favourite item) or water sterilization tablets or drops are recommended due to the number of animals that live up there in the summer.

-If you don’t travel with trekking gear this is not a problem, as you can rent almost everything from EcoTrek in Karakol, or pick up stuff in Bishkek.
+If you don’t travel with trekking gear this is not a problem, as you can rent everything from Alakol Guest House.